Let's face it, some clients are better to have in your business than others.

 You don't have to take on every client that comes along.
 It's your business so you get to decide who you work with.

-At this point you might be in a position where it's hard to find new clients and turning them away might not seem like an option.
+You might be in a position where it's hard to find new clients and turning clients away might not seem like an option.

 On the surface these clients seem like they have what it takes to be successful.
 They are motivated and appear to be committed.